 Self-hosted

 Both Drupal and WordPress have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, PHP.
 However, they differ in their additional technology choices: Drupal uses Bash while WordPress leverages SCSS.

 Both tools serve similar use cases in Traditional & Flat-File CMS.
-However, they also have distinct specializations: WordPress extends into Blogging Platforms, Website Builders.
+However, they also have distinct specializations: WordPress extends into Website Builders, Blogging Platforms.

 WordPress provides self-hosting options for complete data control and customization, while Drupal may be primarily cloud-based or require different deployment approaches.